 Your Google Ads will drive traffic to your website.
-Considering this, you should prioritize the user experience to drive more donations, boost volunteer registrations, or achieve any other goal.
-Otherwise, users may click through to your site and be turned off by a cluttered and unprofessional design.
+With this in mind, you should prioritize the user experience to drive more donations, boost volunteer registrations, or achieve any other goal.
+Ultimately, you want users to click through your site to find a professional design that drives them to engage with your organization.

 Here are a few elements of your website to consider:

 - Promotable pages: Fill your site with high-quality content to promote through Google Ads.
 Each page should be centered around a core topic, whether it’s your donation form, volunteer registration page, or information about a major initiative.